Chabad

-In 1951, Rabbi Menachem Mendel Schneerson formally accepted the leadership as the seventh Chabad Rebbe.
-He transformed the movement into one of the most widespread Jewish movements in the world today.
-Under his leadership, Chabad established a large network of institutions that seek to satisfy religious, social and humanitarian needs across the world.
+Between 1951 and 1992, Rabbi Menachem Mendel Schneerson transformed the movement into one of the most widespread Jewish movements in the world.
+Under his leadership, Chabad established a large network of institutions that seek to satisfy the religious, social and humanitarian needs of Jews across the world.
 Chabad institutions provide outreach to unaffiliated Jews and humanitarian aid, as well as religious, cultural and educational activities.
-Prior to his death in 1994, Schneerson was believed by some of his followers to be the Messiah, with his own position on the matter debated among scholars.
-Messianic ideology in Chabad sparked controversy in various Jewish communities and is still an unresolved matter.
+During his life and after his death, Schneerson has been believed by some of his followers to be the Messiah, with his own position on the matter debated among scholars.
+Messianic ideology in Chabad sparked controversy in various Jewish communities and it is still an unresolved matter.
 Following his death, no successor was appointed as a new central leader.
+The Rebbe was also known to have never visited Israel, for reasons which remain disputed among the Chabad community.

-In 2018, Marcin Wodziński estimated that the Chabad movement accounted for 13% of the global Hasidic population.
-The total number of Chabad households is estimated to be between 16,000 and 17,000.
-The number of those who sporadically or regularly attend Chabad events is far larger; in 2005 the Jerusalem Center for Public Affairs reported that up to one million Jews attend Chabad services at least once a year.
-In a 2020 study, the Pew Research Center found that 16% of American Jews attend Chabad services regularly or semi-regularly.
+The global population of Chabad has been estimated to be 90,000–95,000 adherents as of 2018, accounting for 13% of the global Hasidic population.
+However, up to one million Jews are estimated to attend Chabad services at least once a year.
+In a 2020 study, the Pew Research Center found that 16% of American Jews participated in Chabad services or activities at least semi-regularly.

 History

 The Chabad movement was established after the First Partition of Poland in the town of Liozno, Pskov Governorate, Russian Empire (now Liozna, Belarus), in 1775, by Shneur Zalman, a student of Dov Ber of Mezeritch, the successor to Hasidism's founder, Rabbi Israel Baal Shem Tov.
-The movement was moved to Lyubavichi (Yiddish Lubavitch), today's Russia, by the second Rebbe of Chabad, Rabbi Dovber Shneuri, in 1813.
+Rabbi Dovber Shneuri, the Second Rebbe, moved the movement to Lyubavichi (ליובאַװיטש, Lyubavitsh), in current-day Russia, in 1813.

 The movement was centered in Lyubavichi for a century until the fifth Rebbe, Rabbi Shalom Dovber left the village in 1915 and moved to the city of Rostov-on-Don.
 During the interwar period, following Bolshevik persecution, the Chabad-Lubavitch movement, under the Sixth Rebbe, Rabbi Yosef Yitzchak, was centered in Riga and then in Warsaw.
-The outbreak of World War II led to the Sixth Rebbe to move to the United States.
+The outbreak of World War II led the Sixth Rebbe to move to the United States.
 Since 1940, the movement's center has been in the Crown Heights neighborhood of Brooklyn.

 While the movement spawned a number of offshoot groups throughout its history, the Chabad-Lubavitch branch is the only one still active, making it the movement's main surviving line.
 Historian Jonathan Sarna has characterized Chabad as having enjoyed the fastest rate of growth of any Jewish religious movement in the period 1946–2015.

 In the early 1900s, Chabad-Lubavitch legally incorporated itself under Agudas Chasidei Chabad ("Association of Chabad Hasidim").